bahtiyartan/troia/docs/44DateOperations_.rst

 	STRINGVAR3 = STRINGVAR3 + GETTIME(DATETIMEVAR1)+ TOCHAR(10);

-To get a single part of a date like year, day or month you must use the functions below:
+To get a single part of a date like year, day or month you must use the functions in the like the example below:

 +-------------------+--------------------------------------------+
 |GETDAY()           | Returns the day value of given date.       |